njamesgeorge1223/Crowdfunding-Goal-Analysis-in-Excel/README.md

 Therefore, along with obvious deductions about success and funding trends, I drew the following three conclusions about crowdfunding campaigns.

-•	The probability of a successful campaign in a certain category is not related to a category’s popularity: the categories with the most campaigns are not necessarily the most successful ones.
+•	The probability of a successful campaign in a certain category is not related to that category’s popularity: the categories with the most campaigns are not necessarily the most successful ones.

 •	The likelihood of a successful campaign can be increased through timing.